PricelessToolkit/MailBoxGuard/README.md

 ///////////////////////////////////////////////////////////////////////////////

 ```
-3. Click Upload Using Programmer or "Ctrl + Shift + U"
+3. Click "Upload Using Programmer" or "Ctrl + Shift + U"

 Done!
 Once the sensor is triggered for the first time, it will appear in the MQTT devices list on Home Assistant.